 Potentially More Productive Environment

 Of course, many people argue that working at home makes you less productive because you have distractions around you and you aren’t in a professional environment.
 This is partly true, but the secret is that you create a professional working environment.
-If you have a home office set up, and make it as professional as possible, then you will definitely be more productive.
+If you have a home office set up, and make it as professional and good looking as possible, then you will definitely be more productive.
+A tip to work better with minimal effort is sprucing up your wall with an inspiring neon quote.
 Oh yeah, and there’s no other employees or people to distract you at home, which is another bonus on the productivity front!

 As you can now see, working from home has many benefits over working in a traditional office.
 For me, if you run a business/blog, then it’s clearly the better option of the two.
 If you work for a company that allows you a choice between the two, then I also think you should choose to work from home.
 Or, if you run a company and have employees of your own, then it can be beneficial for both them and you if everyone works remotely from the comfort of their home office!